-You can also click the arrow next to View for the Funder in the Medicaid Summary and select Prepare Claims.
+You can also click the arrow next to View for the Funder in the Electronic Billing Summary and select Prepare Claims.

 Once claims have been Prepared, they can be sent to the clearinghouse as 837 EDI files.
 To send claims, click Send 837 from the Funder's claims list.

 Alternatively, click the arrow next to View for the Funder in the Medicaid Summary and select Send 837.